When Perimenopause and Menopause Feel Like a Struggle and Why Your Gut Needs Attention

 It’s precision medicine, designed just for you, to help you feel like yourself again.

-4. Don’t Underestimate the Power of Stress Management
+4. Don’t Underestimate the Power of Stress Management on Menopause

 Listen, stress is a gut-killer.
 And when you’re navigating perimenopause, menopause, and post-menopause, stress can be both an emotional AND a physical burden.